CO@Work 2024

 Monday, 16.09.2024 Welcome and Introduction

-15:40 Jens Schulz Welcome from the German OR Society
+15:50 Jens Schulz Welcome from the German OR Society (slides) (video)

 German Society of Operations Research is a non-profit organization with more than 1,000 members.
 GOR spreads the word about Operations Research throughout academia and practice as its key mission.

-15:50 Annika Preuß-Vermeulen Berlin Mathematical School PhD program
+16:00 Annika Preuß-Vermeulen Berlin Mathematical School PhD program (slides)

 The Berlin Mathematical School (BMS) is a joint graduate school of the mathematics departments of the three major Berlin universities, TU Berlin, FU Berlin, and HU Berlin, and the graduate school of the Cluster of Excellence MATH+.
 The BMS offers a course program in English, various events and mentoring opportunities and advice in non-academic issues.
 Besides striving for excellence, BMS is actively pursuing the goals of diversity in gender and country of origin for its student body.

-16:00 Timo Berthold, Ambros Gleixner Organization of the Summer School
+16:10 Ambros Gleixner, Milena Petkovic Organization and Overview of the Summer School (slides) (video)

 If one looks back into recorded history or analyses archaeological findings, it is clear that humans have always tried to act, build, and work efficiently – subject to available knowledge and technology.
 OR and optimization seem to be genuine human features.
 I plan to briefly sketch some of these historical developments starting in antiquity, but my focus will be on the details of the advancements in optimization (in particular linear and integer programming) in the last 70 years.
 One part of my lecture will be staged as a quiz.
 For those interested in preparing for the quiz, some of the answers can be found in the book “Optimization Stories” that I edited in 2012.
 The PDF of this book can be downloaded from my homepage at https://www.zib.de/userpage//groetschel/publications/OptimizationStories.pdf or from the Webpage of Documenta Mathematica: https://www.elibm.org/article/10011477